gwtboot/microfrontends-example/README.md

 **Example of Micro Frontends in GWT and DominoUI**

 The structure of all the micro frontends looks like this UML class diagram below.
+All micro frontends exchange the messages through the *CustomEvent*.

 <img src="https://raw.githubusercontent.com/gwtboot/microfrontends-example/master/uml-microfrontends.png" width=50%>